Ammonia (band): Eleventh Avenue

 Returning to Australia, the band recorded and released a single, "Satin Only", which was largely unnoticed and later re-emerged as a hidden track on the band's second album.
 The band finished the year preparing music for an album which was to be recorded in New York with Dave Fridman (The Flaming Lips, Mogwai, Weezer).

 Eleventh Avenue was a very different album from the first, moving away from simple arrangements and traditional rock instrumentation.
 The record retains the initial chemistry of the band, but is sonically complex, adding harmonies, samples and psychedelic keyboards.
-After completion of the album, the band realized that they were unable to play it live.
+After completion of the album, the band realised that they were unable to play it live.
 So, in mid-1997, after some dates with Something for Kate's Paul Dempsey on second guitar, Johnstone and Balmont asked the original bass guitar player Phil Natt to rejoin the band, only this time as a vocalist/ guitarist/ keyboard player.
 They followed this with a show supporting Magic Dirt and Silverchair in December 1997 in the lead up to the release of the new album.

 The first single from the album was "You're Not the Only One Who Feels This Way", which was quickly added to radio.
 This was followed by the single "Monochrome".
 The album, Eleventh Avenue, was released in 1998.
 The two singles featured prominently on Australian radio, as did the final single from the album "Keep on My Side", released later that year.